USS Leonard Wood: Invasion of the Philippines (20 October 1944 through 2 September 1945)

-Remaining at Manus just long enough to fuel, provision, and re-embark troops, the transport sailed on 12 October to begin the long-awaited liberation of the Philippines.
+Remaining at Manus just long enough to fuel, provision, and re-embark troops, the transport sailed on 12 October to begin the invasion of the Philippines.
 Arriving off the Leyte beachheads on 20 October, Leonard Wood debarked troops and cargo in record time and steamed for Palau only 10 hours later.

 For the next week, Leonard Wood prepared for further operations in the Philippine Islands, departing Sansapor, New Guinea, on 30 December 1944 for the assault on Lingayen Gulf.
 Many Japanese suicide planes attacked the formation, and Leonard Wood helped down one of them.

 Arriving at Lingayen on 9 January 1945, she again unloaded troops and cargo while firing at enemy planes before departing the same day for Leyte.
 Leonard Wood took part in her last amphibious landing with the Mindoro Island assault on 9 February 1945.
 Debarking her troops and cargo in less than 5 hours, she steamed for San Francisco via Leyte, Ulithi, and Pearl Harbor, arriving on 27 March.

 After repairs at San Francisco, Leonard Wood began transport duties between the United States and the western Pacific, making two runs to Manila and one to Tokyo.

 Leonard Wood earned eight battle stars for World War II service.